 Following is a brief description of the results.
-Full report of the Analytical Team is provided in Annex 4 - Strategic Simulation Game (22-23 April 2021): Report of the Analytical Team
+Full report of the Analytical Team is provided in Annex 2 - Focus group report.

 Report on results

 The participants were assigned to play the respective Groups' roles in the Strategic Planning Process.
 During the Simulation Game, the different Groups were split into breakout sessions.